 We missed the slot for our original plan to travel to Nuwara Eliya but it made no difference really.
 The journey back to Kandy was just as stunning and I loved every minute of it.
 So don't be put off!

-We arrived in Sri Lanka and spent the first few days relaxing at the Jetwing Beach Hotel in Negombo before departing with our car and driver for the south coast first stop Bentota, onto Galle and Mirissa and finally the Udawalawe National Park to see the elephants.
+We had planned what to do in Sri Lanka, so when we arrived we spent the first few days relaxing at the Jetwing Beach Hotel in Negombo before departing with our car and driver for the south coast first stop Bentota, onto Galle and Mirissa and finally the Udawalawe National Park to see the elephants.

 I've already said in my previous post how important it is to embrace the extensive driving and travelling as part of the holiday, I loved watching day to day life as we journeyed through towns and countryside.
 It is fascinating and there is so much to see at every turn.
 It is colourful and enlightening, it is so different to how we live here in the UK.

 In total we were away 17 nights so more than two weeks but not quite three.
 If I knew what I know now then I would extend our stay to the full three weeks.
-So I am going to tell you what we did, give you the highlights and suggest possible improvements in case someone else is planning a trip to Sri Lanka any time soon!
+So I am going to tell you what we did, give you the highlights and suggest possible improvements to a Sri Lanka travel itinerary for three weeks in case someone else is planning a trip to Sri Lanka any time soon!

 We travelled at the end of the south west monsoon season (May to August) and although still hot and very humid, we did have more grey days and less full sun, We had two short spells of very heavy rain but it is always over very quickly!
 You can read more about the best time to travel to Sri Lanka here.